raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

 Earlier, we noted that our `StateMachine` function doesn't respect inheritance.
 It could be, for example, that our banking software has an idea of objects that have customers:[^notreally]

 [^notreally]: Again, this is absolutely not how real banking software should be written.
-But that's not the point...
+Come to think of it, it's probably not how _any_ software should really be written, at least not without intentionally [considering and discarding](http://raganwald.com/2016/07/16/why-are-mixins-considered-harmful.html "Why are mixins considered harmful?") the possibility of using a mixin or other technique for sharing the functionality of "having a customer."

 ```javascript
 const CUSTOMER = Symbol("customer");